 This is a very simplified attempt to explain the broader

-aspects of immunity to pet and bird owners.
+aspects of immunity to pet owners.

 Immunity is a medical term that describes a state of having

 adequate defences to avoid infection or disease or other unwanted biological

 invasion.
 When an antigen (a protein molecule that forms part of a pathogen)